 Digital transformation is no longer a basic need, but an existential demand for companies depending on the IoT (Internet of Things) to sustain their growth and overall development.
 By integrating sensors and IoT devices into enterprise processes, companies can gain tremendous leverage.
 They can gain visibility in real-time and at the same time extract data with precision on various operations.

 By 2023, the number of IoT-based devices is anticipated to increase from 700 million to 3 billion.
-Out of all the contributing factors impacting the growth, the most impactful is the expansion of 5G networks.
+Out of all the contributing factors impacting the growth, the most impactful is the expansion of 5G network.

 Introducing 5G, the 5th generation of mobile communications

-For the Internet of Things (IoT) sector, the launch of 5G networks is a huge step into the future as it is set to improve the reliability and performance of all connected devices.
+For the Internet of Things (IoT) sector, the launch of 5G network is a huge step into the future as it is set to improve the reliability and performance of all connected devices.
 From 27 billion IoT-enabled devices in use, the market increased to 31 billion in 2020.
 As a result, increasingly more companies are testing new use cases.
-The end goal is to benefit from augmented broadband, low latency, and ultra-reliable communication, as well as narrowband internet.
+The end goal is to benefit from augmented broadband, low latency, ultra-reliable communication, as well as narrowband internet.

 According to recent research, 5G – as an IoT technology – is anticipated to reach $6.3 billion by 2025.
-Market adoption will most likely be transformational for many industries and sectors mainly because it offers opportunities to revamp old uses cases and build better ones.
+Market adoption will most likely be transformational for many industries and sectors mainly because it offers opportunities to revamp old use cases and build better ones.
 In healthcare, for example, 5G can enable first responders to get real-time information on patient data on the go.
 To streamline the route to a hospital, connected ambulances can tap into a city’s transportation system, get access to traffic signs, and potentially save more lives.

 The success of an IoT-enabled device is linked to performance, which depends on how fast that device can communicate with other connected IoT tablets, smartphones, and software.
 Since the main benefit of 5G is increased data-transfer speed, the technology is 10xfaster than existing LTE networks.
 By sharing and communicating data extremely fast, numerous Industries will have the chance to revolutionize their products and services.